 Prof Baccelli is a Fellow and Tutor in Philosophy.
 He teaches Introduction to Logic, General Philosophy, Moral Philosophy, Ethics, Philosophy of Science, Philosophy of Science and Social Science.

-Dr Elder researches multilingualism, identity, migration and citizenship in the Roman world, using a range of evidence including inscriptions, letters and graffiti.
-She teaches Roman History options at Jesus and at Oriel College, where she is joint Ancient History lecturer.
+Dr Elder is a Roman historian of the Republic and Empire.
+The main themes of her research include multilingualism, identity, migration, and citizenship in the Roman world, which she explores through the evidence of literature, inscriptions, and graffiti.
+She teaches Ancient History options both at Jesus and at Oriel College, where she is a Fellow and Tutor in Ancient History.

 Additional teaching staff